 - Fruits that you opt to freeze whole can be put it inside the bag or container right away and stored.

 - Freezing fruits means letting it stay inside for a long time.
 It is best to label each bag (put the freezing date) for easy tracking.
 This way, you can monitor and not overstore it in time.
 This is also very useful when you freeze fruits on different dates as you will know what to use first (FIFO system).
 Be sure not to forget them.
 Remember that overstoring them can cause freeze burn.
 All your efforts would be put to waste!

 If you make the list below handy and always ready to view in your home, all your storing will be done in a jiffy!

 - Wax paper.

 How to cut a grapefruit?
 Learning how to cut a grapefruit is important before freezing it.
 If you have not done it before, here is a link to help you:

 Do you know that there are different types of grapefruit?
-It varies in color, size and peels thickness.
-Knowing your kind of grapefruit would help you in choosing the right storing method and space needed.
+They vary in color, size and peel thickness.
+Knowing what kind of grapefruit you have will help you to choose the right storing method and the space needed.
 Learn more!

 Now, how was it?
-Did this article help you in your plans?
-Learning how to store grapefruit would keep you organized, give you time to prepare and have money to spare.
+Did this article help you in your storage plans?
+Learning how to store grapefruit will keep you organized, give you time to prepare and means you'll have money to spare.
 You will never run out of stock too!

 Now, do you have a recipe in mind?
 Make it today, next week or even next month, it makes no difference.
 With proper storage, you will never let your friends down.
 Spread the word!

 If you have any questions or even suggestions, write a comment and we will be glad to hear it.
 Till next time!